 Situated on the confluence of the Rhone and the Saône, the Musée des Confluences is an absolute must-see in Lyon.
 Set in the heart of a monumental structure of metal and glass, the Musée des Confluences presents a journey through time and across continents to observe the world around us.

 The permanent exhibition trail

-The question of human identity, of the join between what has been called humanity and animality, is a universal preoccupation.
+The join between what has been called humanity and animality is a universal preoccupation.
 The exhibition questions the way in which human beings see the world, are integrated in it and contribute to modifying it.
-Through a network in which everything has its place and correspondence, the visitor is led to question himself about his place at the heart of the living world and his ability to influence his ecosystem.
+Living beings, human and non-human, weave into the world a network of varied links, a mesh in which everything holds together and corresponds.
+The trail is naturally structured by this mesh, made up of 27 kilometres of strings.
+This scenography, all in metaphors, thus makes tangible the asymmetric links that unite the different species of the living world.

-On the first level, the temporary exhibition spaces extend over 1900m2 and are regularly renewed during the course of the year.
+On level 1 of the museum the spaces devoted to temporary exhibitions extend over an area of 3,500 square metres.
+These are regularly renewed during the course of each cultural season.

 Antarctica (until December 31, 2016)

 Prepare yourself for a journey to Antarctica, that land that is only accessible to international scientific missions.
 A world premiere, the exhibition invites you to enter the beauty of this oasis of ice: dive into the depths of the Antarctic ocean and walk on the ice fields in order to discover the incredible biodiversity of the white continent.